 If you’re following Scotland’s UNESCO Trail and experiencing all the intriguing sights along the way, you’ll need warm and friendly places to stay and get a good night’s sleep before you continue your travels.

 Keep reading for some of the most amazing and unusual places to stay around the trail.
-From waking up to stunning coastal scenery, and eco-friendly stays, to remote island cottages, Highland hotels and more, you can enjoy some of the best Scottish getaways.

 1. Loch Ken Eco Bothies, Galloway and Southern Ayrshire Biosphere